hillynoy/myMineCraft/README.md

 MineCraft

 Minecraft is a game about breaking and placing blocks.
-This is a basic MineCraft game, with 3 sifferent tools to create your new world.
+This is a basic MineCraft game, with 3 different tools to create your new world.